maximeburri/simple-appointment-booking/README.md

 # Simple Appointment Booking Application
-A basic appointment booking web application with Scala (akka-http) and Angular
+A basic appointment booking web application with Scala (akka-http) and Angular, an exercice mainly developed in 11 hours.

 ## Features
 A user can: